yabellini/SitioAcademico/content/blog/2022_tutorials_series/05-tutorials/index.md

 ## Next steps

-In the next post, we will learn about the final selection and the communication of the results to the authors, emphasizing providing constructive feedback.
+In the next post, we will learn about the final selection and the communication of the results to the authors, emphasizing providing constructive feedback and how to create the final agenda.